-&lt;sup>104 Dovzhik B. "Experience and Proposals of the Oblast Employment Centre on Addressing Adverse Impacts of Labour Migration on the Labour Market"
+104 Dovzhik B. "Experience and Proposals of the Oblast Employment Centre on Addressing Adverse Impacts of Labour Migration on the Labour Market"

-love...as a result, the number of drug addicts among this generation increases, they engage in asocial behaviour, lead a parasitic lifestyle, lose family values.
+missing the main ones - parental support, understanding and love...as a result, the number of drug addicts among this generation increases, they engage in asocial behaviour, lead a parasitic lifestyle, lose family values.
 This problem differs by migration destinations.
 Due to absence of visas to Russia, parents [working there] have more opportunities to come to Ukraine and see their children.
 As for Europe, parents who go there illegally cannot come back to Ukraine because they will not be able to go back to work there."